Alejogb1/job-board/blog-data/633-hourly-temperature-reporting-python-zybooks.md

 report_hourly_temperatures(temperature_input)
 ```

-Okay so this works fine right Its straightforward we just split the input string convert them to floats enumerate through it and print formatted output with 2 decimal places no rocket science here
+this works fine right Its straightforward we just split the input string convert them to floats enumerate through it and print formatted output with 2 decimal places no rocket science here

 But what if you have more complex scenarios right Like what if you need to handle missing data or you want to filter the data for specific temperature ranges things can get a bit hairy pretty fast

 For instance consider this example maybe we are handling data from some old weather station and it uses `-999` or a `NaN` value to indicate a sensor malfunction in this case we want to filter or skip these readings because they will destroy the report's integrity right

 Here's what you might do in that case